unfa/meg/README.md

 The visuals and action should be kept very simple to not distract form the music.

-The intention is for an interactive listening experience, not a game whre the music is cool   (that migth change later though)
+The intention is for an listening experience that changes based on user input, not necesarrily a video game where the music is cool and changes a lot.

-- unfa